refcell/pilum/README.md

 import { Multicall } from 'pilum';
 ```

 Since `pilum` makes an RPC call to a Multicall contract, we need to use a provider.
-It's highly recommended that you specify a provider, rather than rely on [ethers](https://docs.ethers.io/v5/)'s default provider (which is what `pilum` does under the hood).
+It's highly recommended that you specify a provider, rather than rely on [ethers](https://docs.ethers.io/v5/)'s default provider (which is what `pilum` uses under the hood for the [zero config execution](####Zero-Config-Execution)).

 **Recommended Usage** (using a custom provider)